 Chinatown in Singapore.
 I couldn’t resist following them for a minute to candidly

-get the “right” shot to include in a crazy Singapore photos post.
+get the “right” shot to include in a silly blog post.
 Not sure what’s going on with this Fuchun field trip, being guided by a young middle school teacher in the black t-shirt who hasn’t fully grown up herself.
 We all had this teacher back in the day and it’s great to see this transcend cultures.

 Squat toilets are the local norm in Southeast Asia and the Middle East- they’re usually b.y.o. toilet paper too so be prepared.
 Luckily Singapore has a mixed bag of toilets and here I found toilet paper was provided at this shopping mall squat.
-I understand why some people don’t want to sit on a public toilet, but how do you tactically navigate this thing if you have the runs?
+I understand why some people don’t want to sit on a public toilet, but how do you tactically navigate this thing if you have a case of the bum squirts?

 Speaking of toilets, it’s great to find a taste of home while abroad.
 The Burger King in Singapore airport shows us everything we will discover in the city, before setting foot outside.
 Thanks BK.